python-openxml/python-docx/docs/dev/analysis/features/header-footer.rst

 This file is the motherload: it contains the bulk of the document contents.

-With respect to the headers or footers though, this file contains very little: all it contains is a reference to the header or footer in the sentinel sectPr (the final and often only sectPr in a document just before the closing body tag) via the relationship id defined in ``/word/_rels/document.xml.rels``
+With respect to the headers though, this file contains very little: all it contains is a reference to the header in the sentinel sectPr (the final and often only sectPr in a document just before the closing body tag) via the relationship id defined in ``/word/_rels/document.xml.rels``

 Here's an example, again with the ``header1.xml`` as ``rId3``: